 The Agricultural Land Reserve, which protects farmland, and the Agricultural Land Commission, which administers the ALR, along with farmers and ranchers, are essential to BC’s food security.

 Go to this page for further details and waysyou can take action to protect BC farmland!

 BC Food Systems Network 2014 Gathering

-We’re thrilled to let you know that the 2014 Gathering of the BC Food Systems Network will take place at the Sorrento Centre, in the traditional territory of the Secwepemc Nation, on the weekend of June 27-29, 2014.
+We are thrilled to let you know the 2014 Gathering will take place at the Sorrento Centre, in the traditional territory of the Secwepemc Nation, on the weekend of June 26-29, 2014.

-Stay tuned for more information coming soon about the theme of the Gathering, and more details about logistics and registration.
+Stay tuned for more information about the theme of the Gathering, and more details about logistics and registration.